 There’s been no more anticipated hotel opening in recent times.
 The revamped interior of this Modernista icon has no equal in Barcelona.

-Sunrise over Sant Pau del Camp church in the Raval neighborhood, Barcelona © Shutterstock
+Sunrise over Sant Pau del Camp church in El Raval © Shutterstock

 Where to stay in Sant Pere and La Ribera